-But here’s the thing: Not everyone loves the taste of plain water, making drinking enough a bit of a struggle.
-And it probably means you’re more likely to reach for juice, soda, or kombucha than H20—making your hydration habit come with a sizable side of sugar.
-Womp, womp.
+But here's the thing: not everyone loves the taste of plain water, making drinking enough a bit of a struggle.
+And it probably means you're more likely to reach for juice or soda rather than H20, meaning your hydration habit comes with a side of sugar or artificial sweeteners.

 This combo of citrus and mint from Simple Vegan Blog creators Alberto Aragon and Iosune Robles is basically the definition of refreshing.
 Since winter isn't exactly peak strawberry season, buy a bag of frozen ones, slice, and add a few after they de-thaw.

 The First Mess creator Laura Right loves a good chia-infused water—but she adds a floral twist with one teaspoon of rosewater.
-The mix of fruit and floral gives it the perfect amount of sweetness—you won’t even be tempted to add sugar.
+The mix of fruit and floral gives it the perfect amount of natural sweetness.

 Give your glass a holiday twist with just two ingredients: pomegranate and mint.
-(And optional honey, although that’s technically an added sugar!)
 Not only are you getting a nice boost of antioxidants and vitamin C, but the mint also helps with digestion, making this infusion a good one to sip on after you eat.
-(And if you’re wondering how the heck you cut a pomegranate, here’s how.)
+(And if you're wondering how the heck you cut a pomegranate, here's how.)